NordicSemiconductor/asset-tracker-cloud-docs/docs/guides/CloudDifferences.rst

 Device Provisioning Service
 ===========================

-Azure also supports Just-in-Time-Provisioning, but this process is not transparent to the device.
+Azure supports Just-in-Time Provisioning, but this process is not transparent to the device.